 Braun Logo

 The Braun logo, introduced in 1995, continued the tradition of minimalism and user-friendliness in the company’s products, complemented by new details.
-The letterforms are straightforward and precise, with soft curves that visually hint at the comfort and ergonomics of Braun’s household appliances.
-The letter “A” stands out with its closed upper section, adding a sense of lightness and dynamism to the image while maintaining a balance between external simplicity and internal comfort of the products.
+The letterforms are straightforward and precise, with soft curves that subtly suggest the comfort and ergonomics of Braun’s household appliances.
+The letter “A” stands out with its closed upper section, adding a sense of lightness and dynamism to the image while maintaining a balance between external simplicity and the products’ internal comfort.

-The black color of the text symbolizes durability and high quality, emphasizing the brand’s reputation and its focus on reliability and practical convenience.
+The black text color symbolizes durability and high quality, emphasizing the brand’s reputation and its focus on reliability and practical convenience.
 This design reflects Braun’s aim to create products suitable for everyday use and long-term application.

-The company name originates from the surname of its founder, whose name is associated with innovations in the field of household technology.
-The simplicity of the text’s visual form complements the company’s image, combining functional and clean design ideas, which are traditional for Braun.
+The company name originates from the surname of its founder, who is associated with innovations in household technology.
+The simplicity of the text’s visual form complements the company’s image, combining clean, functional design elements that are traditional for Braun.

 Despite changes in individual details, the overall style preserved continuity and became a harmonious continuation of the brand’s long-standing history.
 The absence of sharp lines and the use of rounded forms reflect Braun’s approach to developing products with intuitive controls and ease of use, consistently maintaining the reputation of a reliable manufacturer.